EchterAlsFake/xvideos_api/README/Documentation.md

 > If you get problems with video stuttering: Use FFMPEG!
 >
-When downloading a video you can give a `downloader` argument which represents a downloader.
+When downloading a video, you can give a `downloader` argument which represents a downloader.

 You can import the three downloaders using: